adamdoupe/WackoPicko/README.markdown

 The final step is to enable read/write access to the upload directory of WackoPicko for the webserver user.
 An easy way to do this is:
   chmod 777 -R upload

+## Run WackoPicko in a directory
+edit website/include/settings.php.
+Change DIRECTORY to the directory where you want WackoPicko to live.
+Be sure to include a trailing slash.

 ## Valid Logins

 ### Regular users